 Our favorite shoe from this year’s range is the Go Golf Fairway.
 There are cheaper Skechers (like the extremely affordable “Twinkle Toes”), but we think it’s worth spending the extra dollars on a mid range shoe.
 At under $60, they’re still excellent value for money.

 The upper is synthetic, so if you play regularly in the rain (and want to go spikeless), then you’ll probably want to go with the Ecco.
 But if you want maximum comfort, then the Skechers are a great choice.
 It really does feel just like wearing a pair of skate shoes on the golf course.

-Surprisingly, the first (and only) Nike golf shoes on our list.
-Which is not because Nike don’t make great golf shoes (they do), but more a reflection of just how good adidas (and Callaway) golf shoes are at the moment.
+Surprisingly, the first (and only) Nike shoes on our list.
+Which is not because Nike don’t make great shoes for golf (they do), but more a reflection of just how good adidas (and Callaway) shoes are at the moment.

 But the Nike Golf Fi Bermuda is well worth a mention.
 And if you’re looking to go spikeless, they are an excellent choice.